cthackers/adm-zip/APPNOTE.md

         VCRC32 data and will be greater than 4 bytes.

         7.2.4.10 VData - Random data for password validation.
-This data is VSize in length and VSize must be a multiple of the encryption block size.
+This data is VSize in length and VSize MUST be a multiple of the encryption block size.
 VCRC32 is a checksum value of VData.
         VData and VCRC32 are stored encrypted and start the stream of encrypted data for a file.